coderefinery/manuals/team-leaders.md

 ## ..and you?

-Shortly introduce yourself in the collaborative document:
+Shortly introduce yourself in the collaborative document of the onboarding session:
 * Who are you?
 * What do you do?
 * Where are you connecting from?